MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -RemediationScheduleDay
-Remove specified day of the week on which to perform a scheduled full scan in order to complete remediation.
+Indicates that the cmdlet removes specified day of the week on which to perform a scheduled full scan in order to complete remediation.

 ```yaml
 Type: SwitchParameter